sara-nl/clouddocs/surfcursus-5-Aug-2015/Distributed-Mandelbrot.markdown

 An example for the SURFcursus 5 Aug 2015.

-The code was taken from [mandelbrot-rmi](https://code.google.com/p/mandelbrot-rmi/), a distributed Manderbrot renderer based on [Java RMI](https://en.wikipedia.org/wiki/Java_remote_method_invocation).
+The code was taken from [mandelbrot-rmi](https://code.google.com/p/mandelbrot-rmi/), a distributed Manderbrot renderer based on [Java RMI](https://en.wikipedia.org/wiki/Java_remote_method_invocation), with some small improvements.

 > :warning: **WARNING** under construction